stan-dev/design-docs/designs/0032-stan-output-formats.md

 - metric & step size: one-time, tabular
 - timing information: one-time, hierarchical

-These distinctions are not well supported at either the stan services layer because the output streams are overloaded and have no hierarchical structure, and they're not well supported at the cmdstan layer because everything gets packed into one CSV file with non-standard encodings through comments.
+These distinctions are not well supported at either the stan services layer because the output streams are overloaded and have no hierarchical structure.
+Nor are they supported at the cmdstan layer, because everything gets packed into one CSV file with non-standard encodings through comments.
-To address this, the Stan CSV output and diganostic files will be refactored into a series of tables.
+To address this, the Stan CSV output and diagnostic files will be refactored into a series of tables.

+We propose to develop output handler objects which can manage a set of output streams, each  of which reports on one facet of the model-data-inference process.
+We will add new signatures to the `stan::services` layer to pass these output handlers to the inference algorithms, replacing the current slots for writer callbacks with a single slot for the output handler.
+This will allow for new output handlers, while still allowing for use of the current output formats for backwards compatibility.

+Given a designated directory, the output handler will create appropriately named output files in this directory.
+The outputs will be in known, standard formats, allowing for easier downstream processing.
+Tabular data will be either in CSV file format or Apache Arrow format.
+Data currently output as string comments in the CSV files will be structured into JSON, using dictionaries, lists and nested combinations thereof.
+Output handlers can be subclassed to handle the different inference algorithm outputs.

+This richer set of outputs will make it easier to develop tools which can do online monitoring of the inference engine run as well as post-process analysis of the program and model outputs.
+Examples of the former as the per-draw state of the joint model log probability ("lp__"), the algorithm state, and individual variable estimates.
+For downstream analysis we need to evaluate the goodness of fit  (R-hat, ESS, etc), and compute statistics for all model parameters and quantities of interest.

 For the sake of example we propose the following names:

   + `sample` - the model estimates on the constrained scale; 1 column per variable (element), one row per iteration.